mitthrawnuruodo/ghc-js1-4.3-UpdateHTML/README.md

 ## Exercise 2

-Given the Array of objects:
+Given the Object with an Array of objects:
 ```js
 const bigCats = {
     "felidae": [